Master-Felix/jm_media/README.md

 npx http-server
 ```

-3. Visit `http://localhost:8000` in your browser
+3.Visit `http://localhost:8000` in your browser

 ## ⚙️ Configuration